-Learn all about strategy, implementation, and execution of Data Mesh first hand from Zhamak Dehghani, the founder of the Data Mesh paradigm
+Learn all about strategy, implementation, and execution of Data Mesh first hand from Zhamak Dehghani.

-Arguably Data Fabric could be used as part of a Data Mesh self-serve platform, where data fabric exposes data to the domains who can then embed their business knowledge into a resulting data product.
+Arguably a Data fabric could be used as part of a Data Mesh self-serve platform, where data fabric exposes data to the domains who can then embed their business knowledge into a resulting data product.

 Organizations that are ready to implement Data Mesh will need help connecting their data sources for a quick win with Starburst.
 Below we highlight how:

 After generating connectivity across all the various data sets, the next goal is to create an interface for business and analytics teams to find their data.
-In Data Mesh terms, we call that a logical domain.
+In data mesh terms, we call that a logical domain.
 It’s called logical, because we’re not moving data into a repository where data consumers can access it.
-Rather, we’re creating a logical place where they can log into a dashboard to see the data that’s been made available to them.
+Rather, we’re creating a logical place where they can log into a dashboard as a semantic layer, to see the data that’s been made available to them.

 All the data you need resides in your domain alongside domain teams that are empowered to work autonomously.
-In essence, we’re promoting the concept of self-service where data consumers can independently do more on their own.
+In essence, we’re promoting the concept of self-service where data consumers are empowered to independently do more on their own.

 Creating data products is a powerful capability as you’ve enabled your data consumers to very quickly move from discovery to ideation as well as to insight, because we’re quickly creating and then using data products across the organization.

-Those who are eager to get started or just getting started on their Data Mesh journey will find the 90-Day Data Mesh Pathfinder helpful.
+Those who are eager to get started or just getting started on their Data Mesh journey for democratization and scalability will find the 90-Day Data Mesh Pathfinder helpful.
 In fact, many enlist a Pathfinder to help them with this ambitious endeavor.
 With the right strategy, it is not labor-intensive and there is a low cost, low risk and high reward exercise.